As a general aviation pilot, I acknowledge that dress shoes may not be the most comfortable thing to settle on.

 Nevertheless, always remember buying a shoe that will make you uncomfortable during your flight is not reasonable.

-Much worse if you can’t control the rudder properly because the shoe has a rock hard bottom.
+Much worse if you can’t control the rudder properly because the shoe has a hard rock bottom.

 I can guess an airline pilot has to wear dress boots or dress shoes as part of the airline dress code.